do-me/fast-instagram-scraper/README.md

 ## To Do
 - Fix progress bar (might be tqdm bug related)
-- Add hashtag scraping (easy, just hash an some keys change)
+- Add hashtag scraping (easy, just hash and some keys change)
 - Add possibility to scrape a list of location IDs